gyuujiru1212112/real-time-chat-app/README.md

   - Check the activity status of a specific user based on their username
   - Create a new private chat
   - Resume an existing private chat
+  - List all the recipients with whom the user has a private chat with
   - Create a new chat room
   - Join an existing chat room
   - List existing chat rooms